TF-M Crypto Service design

 CMake build configuration parameter

-Buffer used by Mbed Crypto for its own allocations at runtime.
+Buffer used by Mbed TLS for its own allocations at runtime.
 This is a buffer allocated in static memory.

 8096 (bytes)